Te Tupu o Te Tōrea Early Learning Service

 Our gifted name

-Te Tupu o Te Tōrea is a name gifted by Michael Steedman, Kaiarataki, during the development of the project.
+Te Tupu o Te Tōrea is a name gifted by Michael Steedman, Kaiarataki, during the project's development.
 It was selected for many reasons, including its alignment with the Grafton service, Te Ako o Te Tui.

-Like tōrea, children are encouraged to grow, or tupu.
-By being inquisitive they can explore their surrounding and build relationships, much like the oystercatch.
+Like tōrea, tamariki are encouraged to grow, or tupu.
+By being inquisitive, they can explore their surrounding and build relationships, much like the oystercatcher.

 Dawn blessing service